Police exodus causes nationwide officer shortage

 It’s not safe for police to do their jobs, and Alcazar said officers don’t want to do it anymore.

-There’s been a 40% increase in robberies in the city of New York, nearly 15% increase in rapes.
+There’s been a 40% increase in robberies in the city of New York and a nearly 15% increase in rapes.
 According to the NYPD crime statistics, police are busier than ever, and they need more officers on the force to keep up with the demand.